V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 │       └── porgs.db
 ```

-We have the Dockerfile, which is used to setup the challenge.
-A images folders with various "porgs" images.
-A folder source, with a fake flag, the main source code, and the porgs database.
+We have the `Dockerfile`, which is used to setup the challenge.
+An `images` folders with various "porgs" images.
+A folder `src`, with a fake flag `flag.txt`, the main source code `main.py`, and the porgs database `porgs.db`.

 First, let's review the Dockerfile.